We are often asked which grocery store has the best prices? Or which grocery store is cheapest. Or which is the best grocery store to shop at?

 Is there a Best Grocery Store for Prices?

 I’ve watched many of your YouTube Grocery Shopping videos and really want to cut my grocery bill down.
-Can you tell me which grocery store has the best prices?
+Can you tell me which grocery store is the cheapest – where can I save the most money?

 We’re asked this question all of the time at seminars and by reporters.
 The truth is that all stores will advertise something as a killer sale each week.
 These weekly sale items are called loss leaders.